davidgasquez/handbook/Data/Data Culture.md

 	- [Reality is complex and multidimensional and often difficult to comprehend](https://mobile.twitter.com/rahulj51/status/1485429967131639808).
 	- Document data when it’s generated.
 Make it part of the process of adding a new event, table, or a replication job, when the change is already top of mind.
 If possible, embed it in the development process, and pester people when they don’t include the necessary updates.
 This shifts the burden of documentation upstream, making it part of the development cycle.
 - The modern data team needs to have _real organizational power_—it needs to be able to say "no” and mean it.
 If your data team does not truly have the power to say no to stakeholders, it will get sent on all kinds of wild goose chases, be unproductive, experience employee churn, etc. This is one of the reasons why data should report directly to the CEO.
+- To align stakeholders incentives with the data team, stakeholders should show their impact through data.
+This forces stakeholders to plan tracking and think about metrics.
 - [To achieve distribution, build for who your stakeholder truly is, not for the stakeholder you want them to be](https://ian-macomber.medium.com/launching-and-scaling-data-science-teams-three-years-later-f1fa6f25b4ae).
 - You should have something that answers the following questions:
 	- Is [[Data Quality | Data Correct]]?